Table of Contents

 Each of these marks indicates the technical condition of the car, its suitability for further operation, and the possibility of using it on the roads of the US or selling it abroad.
 In all cases, a branded title, except the Original, suppose that the car has defects, extensive damage, or issues with the odometer.
+Such vehicles have been repaired and then sold.
 Such a vehicle can still be a beneficial bargain, but such a purchase requires more attention and paperwork.

 If a car has a clear title, it means it was not stolen, did not get into an accident, and has no insurance history.
 This branded certificate allows you to confidently move around the states and be sure that the vehicle does not have serious problems behind the back.

 The title is branded as salvage when the vehicle is damaged, and the cost of repairs is significant.
 One of the ways a car can get a salvage title is if the insurance company declares it a total loss.
 If such a vehicle is reassembled, the title “Salvage” may be changed to “Reconstructed”.
 As a rule, such changes require verification.

 Problems often arise when such vehicles are sold in other states.
 Because title brand definitions vary, and sometimes the brand is not transferred, the title becomes “clear” again.

 Dishonest car sellers try to take advantage of different title brand interpretations.
 They buy used vehicles in one state and sell them in another with different laws, where the titles lose branding.
 Such deals are known as title washing.

 To protect yourself from hidden brands, always use one of the VIN checking tools , such as: